CryptoKitties explained: Why players have bred over a million blockchain felines

 Bladon: For sure.
 And I already mentioned the teams building in the KittyVerse, but it’s worth noting that each one of those experiences, those projects, represents new utility and new value that can apply to your cat.
 There’s a lot of different ways to apply value to these things, in much the same way there is with art.

 You were talking about how people don’t see why a picture of a cat should sell for that much.
 Well, I might not see why a stretch of canvas with paint on it should sell as much as some original artworks have.
-But when you place it in context – a time, a culture, a place, a piece of history, or even just a personal connection to that thing—I might value my personal cat more than you value yours.
+But when you place it in context — a time, a culture, a place, a piece of history, or even just a personal connection to that thing — I might value my personal cat more than you value yours.
 There are lots of reasons people find value in things.
-And the fact that it’s secured and empowered by blockchain technology to be genuinely unique, to be digitally scarce, for you to own it, and for it to be essentially immortal – nothing can take it away from you – that’s incredible.
+And the fact that it’s secured and empowered by blockchain technology to be genuinely unique, to be digitally scarce, for you to own it, and for it to be essentially immortal — nothing can take it away from you — that’s incredible.
 It unlocks the possibility to reshape our entire relationship with digital assets.

 Right now it’s just a cute picture of a cat.
 Tomorrow it might be an AR and VR expression of that cat.
 I might be feeding you a bit of a hint there in regards to something cool coming up in the next week.
 And beyond that, who knows?
 But it’s more than a picture of a cat in a frame.
 It will take on a life outside of that frame, I assure you.

-GamesBeat: Do you think of CryptoKitties itself as a game, or as something more like a platform different developers work on to take these assets and use them for their games?
+GamesBeat: Do you think of CryptoKitties itself as a game or as something more like a platform different developers work on to take these assets and use them for their games?

 Bladon: It’s a fair question.
 I’d say CryptoKitties is a game, but I also admit that it’s potentially just one aspect of a much bigger game, the KittyVerse.
 CryptoKitties is maybe the breeding and marketplace aspect of that game.